There was a period where bike rollers were the go-to indoor bike training tool. This all changed when bike trainers came

-These types of rollers are a hybrid between rollers and trainers, such as the Feedback Sports Omnium.
+These are a hybrid between rollers and trainers, such as the Feedback Sports Omnium.
 There are still two round drums at the back, but the front is immobile.

 Your front wheel must be taken off, and the front fork fixed to the machine to use hybrid rollers.
 This immobilization is great for those who aren’t comfortable balancing on conventional rollers or need a more intense workout.

 Due to the absence of a front drum, hybrid rollers are typically lightweight, foldable, and portable for easy storage or race day use.

 Geek Tip : Hybrid rollers are ideal if you’re just starting out, as the balancing part is taken care of by the fixed front fork.

 Smart rollers are for those that desire a unique way to experience indoor riding.
-These rollers connect to your laptop or smartphone via ANT+ or Bluetooth to give you power readings and complete control of your resistance settings.
+They connect to your laptop or smartphone via ANT+ or Bluetooth to give you power readings and complete control of your resistance settings.

 More excitingly, you can have an immersive virtual riding experience by pairing it with a training app like Zwift.
 You’ll feel like you’re smoothly riding down a hill or chugging through a strong draft as the rollers change their resistance on the fly.

 You’ll get the same immersive experience that you do on a trainer but with the freedom of using rollers.
 After using smart rollers, you’ll begin to forget the difference between indoor and outdoor training.

-The Elite Arion Smart Rollers is one of the best rollers with resistance with smart power measurement and connectivity to apps such as Zwift.
+The Elite Arion is one of the best with resistance with smart power measurement and connectivity to apps such as Zwift.

 Geek Tip : Smart rollers are the best option if you want to do your workout in apps such as Zwift and Trainerroad.